umbraco/UmbracoDocs/Tutorials/Members-Registration-And-Logins/index.md

 ![New Content Template](images/v8-06-RTE-Macro.png)

 Choose the Macro you created.
-Depending on how you would like to structure your signup/login pages, you can include just one macro or both of them next to each other.
+Depending on how you would like to structure your signup/login pages, you can include one of the macros or place both of them next to each other.

 ![Settings Menu](images/v8-07-RTE-Macro-Insert.png)